-Turkey Vultures are an average of 25 inches in length, with a wingspan of up to 6 feet.
-They can weigh as much as 8 pounds.
+Turkey vultures average 25 inches (63.5 cm) in length, with a wingspan of up to 6 feet (1.8 m).
+They can weigh as much as 8 pounds (3.6 kg).

-- Their keen senses of both smell and sight help Turkey Vultures to locate the rotting meat that they consume.
+- Their keen senses of both smell and sight help turkey vultures to locate the rotting meat that they consume.

-Turkey Vultures nest between March and June when the weather is warm.
+Turkey vultures nest between March and June when the weather is warm.
 They may nest on the ground or in a tree trunk.
-Turkey Vultures do not spend much time making nests and often find areas of broken sticks or grasses in which to lay their eggs.
-Females lay only 2 eggs during the nesting period.
-Both parents incubate the eggs for 38-41 days.
-After the chicks hatch, the parents feed them regurgitated food.
-Young Turkey Vultures leave the nest after 70-80 days.
+Turkey vultures do not spend much time making nests and often find areas of broken sticks or grasses in which to lay their eggs.
+Females lay only two eggs per nesting period.
+Both parents incubate the eggs for a total of 38-41 days.

-Shelter and Space Needs
+Shelter and space needs:

-Turkey Vultures spend most of their time soaring over the land in search of the animal carcasses on which they feed.
+Turkey vultures spend most of their time soaring over the land in search of the animal carcasses on which they feed.
 They roost in large trees or on buildings.
 These vultures mainly inhabit areas of deciduous forest with adjacent farmland or other open spaces.

-- The Turkey Vulture is one of the most efficient gliding birds.
+- The turkey vulture is one of the most efficient gliding birds.
 By searching out pockets of air that will keep it aloft, the vulture can soar for hours without flapping its wings!

-- The Turkey Vulture’s main defense is vomiting.
-If disturbed, it will throw up a foul smelling substance that deters many predators.
+- The turkey vulture’s main defense is vomiting.
+If disturbed, it will throw up a foul-smelling substance that deters many predators.

-- The Turkey Vulture is one of the only birds on this continent that has a sense of smell.
+- The turkey vulture is one of the only birds on this continent that has a sense of smell.

 - Because the turkey vulture does not kill in order to obtain food, its feet are not as strong as those of other birds of prey, which use their feet to grasp their food.
 Instead, the feet are rather weak appendages which are used primarily for grasping.